0xSTVNDZ/dasmotosArtnCraft/README.md

 ## Project Status
-Project is: _in progress_
+Project is: _completed_

 ## Room for Improvement
 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2

-To do:
-- Start the project
+- Met the requirements but could definitely add more
+- Add interactivity

 ## Acknowledgements